joway/sheetsql/README.md

 #### data type

-Every data in sheelsql will be set/get as a string.
+Every data in sheetsql will be set/get as a string.
 You need to handle the type mapping on your side.

 #### keyFile